josephslab/josephslab.github.io/_pages/team.md

 ![]({{ site.url }}{{ site.baseurl }}/images/teampic/undergradsSummer2023.jpg){: style="width: 500px; float: center; border: 10px"}
 <br>
-Summer 2023 Undergraduates;lLeft to right: Kennedy, Athena, Claudia, Evan, Claire, Tianyi
+Summer 2023 Undergraduates;Left to right: Kennedy, Athena, Claudia, Evan, Claire, Tianyi
 <br><br>

+### Evan Adamski (Undergrad)
+Evan is a senior Genetics major here at MSU he has been a part of the lab since January 2023.
+He also was the 2022 National Cherry Festival Pie Eating Contest winner!

+### John Ready (REU student - summer 2024)
+John is a junior at Davidson College majoring in biology with a genomics minor.
+He joined our lab in June 2024.
+In his free time he plays ultimate frisbee and rides bikes!

 ### Kennedy Barnes (Undergrad)